 Bolivia Sports Betting Laws

-Bolivia neither regulates nor prohibits online sports betting.
+Online sports betting in Bolivia is neither regulated nor prohibited.
 Existing laws prohibit participation in any form of gambling not regulated by the state, but authorities have never enforced the law against individuals for using offshore sportsbooks.
 Further, Bolivia does not use internet censorship or payment blocking to prevent citizens from using betting sites headquartered in other countries.

 As a result, the Bolivia online betting industry is more robust than many regulated markets in other countries.
 Bettors have many online sportsbooks to choose from and can use a wide range of deposit methods to fund their accounts.

 However, change is on the horizon.
-In April 2023, the Gambling Control Authority (AJ) noted that there has been an increase in Bolivians using unlicensed betting sites since the pandemic and that the government intends to “increase the controls” over online sports betting and gambling.
+In April 2023, the Gambling Control Authority (AJ) noted that there has been an increase in Bolivians using unlicensed betting sites since the pandemic and that the government intends to “increase the controls” over online sports betting.

 However, it’s unclear how committed authorities are to regulating Bolivian betting sites over the near term.
 AJ also vowed to modernize Bolivia’s gambling laws in 2020 to address online sports betting, so it’s hard telling how quickly they really intend to move.